GabrieleRomeo/sjs/DOCUMENTATION.md

 #### F.notExists(x)

-Check if the provided value is neither Null nor Undefined
+Check if the provided value is either Null or Undefined.